Skip to contents

 Inference

-To make inferences about the risks, we can use probabilistic inference.
+To analyze the Bayesian network, use probabilistic inference to calculate the probabilities of different outcomes.
 Probabilistic inference is the process of estimating the probability distribution of a variable given evidence about other variables.
-Probabilistic inference allows us to make predictions about the risks based on the observed data.
+Inference helps in making predictions about the risks based on the observed data.

 simulation_results <- prob_net_sim(graph, num_samples = 1000)

-We can use these results to estimate the total project cost and assess the impact of risks on the project outcomes.
+The simulation results can be used to estimate the total project portfolio cost and assess the impact of risks on the project outcomes.
+The following code estimates the total portfolio cost.

 hist <- hist(simulation_results$BI, breaks = 50, plot = FALSE)